-- Tournament-legal bonuses: Weapon Attack ↑, Hyper Smash Attacks, and either Toss & Meteor or Air Defense ↑ work great!
+- Tournament-legal bonuses: Any combination of Weapon Attack ↑ (either applied once or twice), Air Defense ↑, Critical-Health Stats ↑, and Air Attack ↑ work great!
+Critical Healing & Metal is worth considering as well.
 Do note that Physical Attack ↑ doesn’t boost any of Mr. Game & Watch’s attacks, so you’ll want to avoid using that Spirit effect.

 Regarding Mr. Game & Watch’s stat distribution, you can either keep his build balanced (2100 / 2100) or invest further into defense (1700 / 2500).
 Make sure the FP’s Spirit-type is Neutral before you start training it — you can check which type it has by pressing the R button on the amiibo menu.

 Mr. Game & Watch may appear to be flat and dull, but his competitive playstyle is (arguably) anything but.
 Compared to other FPs, an optimal Mr. Game & Watch amiibo uses a large portion of its moveset.
 It’s best to teach him to focus on walking and parrying — which means you’ll have to keep running, dashing, and jumping to an absolute minimum.
 Mr. Game & Watch boasts a solid recovery, so he can afford to go off-stage to edgeguard his opponents.
 Here’s a full list of moves you should teach the FP as it levels up: